-1.15 AS-BUILT DRAWINGS
+1.151.16 AS-BUILT DRAWINGS

 - a.
-As-built drawings prepared by the design engineer (or engineer-of-record) are required whenever the work results in new or modified public improvements (or improvements designed under the provisions of the PWDS) and shall describe all revisions to the previously approved construction drawings. - b.
-The engineer-of-record shall utilize information from the Contractor's field record drawings, the engineer's field inspections, and the as-built survey as applicable to ensure that the as-builts accurately reflect as-built conditions. - c.
-Unless otherwise approved by the City Engineer, as-built drawings for sanitary sewer and storm drains shall be based off of an as-built survey conducted by a land surveyor registered to practice surveying in the State of Oregon. - d.
-Show all below grade franchise or private utility vaults and street crossing, as well as all above grade transformers, pedestals, etc. - e.
+As-built or record drawings prepared by the design engineer (or engineer-of-record) are required whenever the work results in new or modified public improvements (as well as private improvements designed under the provisions of the PWDS) and shall describe all revisions to the previously approved construction drawings. - b.
+As-built or record drawing sets shall include all drawing sheets which were included in the original approved construction drawing set (including copies of architectural site plans or other drawing sheets which were included as part of the approved construction drawing set), plus any additional sheets required to illustrate and document approved changes. - b.c.
+The engineer-of-record shall utilize information from the Contractor's field record drawings, the engineer's field inspections, and the as-built survey as applicable to ensure that the as-builts accurately reflect as-built conditions. - e.d.
+Unless otherwise approved by the City Engineer, as-built drawings for public sanitary sewer and public storm drains (as well as pipes & channels relating to stormwater detention systems, outfalls and/or overflows) shall be based off of an as-built survey (rim, invert, slope, alignment, etc.) conducted by a land surveyor registered to practice surveying in the State of Oregon. - d.e.
+Show all below grade franchise or private utility vaults and street crossing, as well as all

+- above grade transformers, pedestals, etc. - e.f.
 Distance Ties to Sewer & Storm Cleanouts.
 The location of all cleanouts on service lines shall be shown on the as-builts (sanitary sewer and storm drain) based on distance ties from two permanent points.
-The tie points shall be immovable structures, such as property pins, street monuments or the center of manholes. - f.
+The tie points shall be immovable structures, such as property pins, street monuments or the center of manholes. - f.g.
 City Numbers for Sewer Manholes, Cleanouts, etc. - 1) The new sanitary sewer manholes and/or mainline cleanouts will be assigned City numbers by the City at the as-built stage.
 City sewer manhole numbers shall be shown on the as-built drawings in parenthesis next to the design manhole designation. - 2) Street Names & MH numbers.
 If street names are changed, the new street name shall be shown on the as-built drawings in parenthesis next to the original design street names.
-Since the inspection reports, TV inspection reports, etc, will reference the design street names and design sewer manhole numbers, the as-builts need to retain the design information (in addition to showing the new City sewer manhole numbers and as-built street names) to allow reference to the construction report documents. - g.
-The recording references for the easement documents for all existing or required public and private easements shall be included on the as-built drawings (as well as listing the beneficiary of each easement), as well as recording references for construction deferral agreements, maintenance agreements, etc. - h.
-Legible black-line copies of the as-built drawings shall be submitted to the City prior to the final walkthrough inspection and for review prior to submittal of the final as-builts. - i.
+Since the inspection reports, TV inspection reports, etc, will reference the design street names and design sewer manhole numbers, the as-builts need to retain the design information (in addition to showing the new City sewer manhole numbers and as-built street names) to allow reference to the construction report documents. - g.h.
+The recording references for the easement documents for all existing or required public and private easements shall be included on the as-built drawings (as well as listing the beneficiary of each easement), as well as recording references for construction deferral agreements, maintenance agreements, etc. - h.i.
+Legible black-line copies of the as-built drawings shall be submitted to the City prior to the final walkthrough inspection and for review prior to submittal of the final as-builts.

+j.
 Final As-Builts.
-Following the final walkthrough and review of preliminary as-builts by the City, submit approved full size as-built drawings on mylar or vellum to the City

-Engineer, as well as full-size as-builts in electronic format (pdf).
-Additionally, two paper sets of final as-builts shall be submitted to Public Works and one set to the City Engineer.
+- Following the final walkthrough and review of preliminary as-builts by the City, submit approved full size as-built drawings on mylar or vellum to the Public Works DirectorCity Engineer, as well as full-size as-builts in electronic format (pdf) to the Public Works Director and the City Engineer.